google-research/google-research/scann/README.md

 to find your system's `libstdc++` version; it can generally be upgraded by installing a newer version of `g++`.

-### TensorFlow dependency
+### Using ScaNN with TensorFlow

+ScaNN has optional TensorFlow op bindings that allow ScaNN's nearest neighbor search functionality to be embedded into a TensorFlow SavedModel. **As of ScaNN 1.4.0, this functionality is no longer enabled by default, and `pip install scann[tf]` is now needed to enable the TensorFlow integration.**

+If `scann[tf]` is installed, the TensorFlow ops can be accessed via `scann.scann_ops`, and the API is almost identical to `scann.scann_ops_pybind`.
-ScaNN can function without TensorFlow, but for backwards compatibility reasons, ScaNN by default imports the ScaNN TensorFlow ops, so it's still registered as having a hard dependency on TensorFlow.
-You can use `pip install --no-deps scann` to avoid installing the large TensorFlow dependency if you're not interested in using ScaNN's TensorFlow bindings (`scann.scann_ops`).
-(For users not already in the TensorFlow ecosystem, the native Python bindings in `scann.scann_ops_pybind` are a better fit.)
+For users not already in the TensorFlow ecosystem, the native Python bindings in `scann.scann_ops_pybind` are a better fit, which is why the TensorFlow ops are an optional extra.

-### Integration with TensorFlow Serving
+#### Integration with TensorFlow Serving

 We provide custom Docker images of
 [TF Serving](https://github.com/tensorflow/serving) that are linked to the ScaNN TF ops.
 See the [`tf_serving` directory](tf_serving/README.md) for further information.

+## Usage

+See the example in [docs/example.ipynb](docs/example.ipynb).
+For a more in-depth explanation of ScaNN techniques, see [docs/algorithms.md](docs/algorithms.md).

 ## Building from source

-To build ScaNN from source, first install the build tool [bazel](https://bazel.build) (use version 7.x), Clang 17, and libstdc++ headers for C++17 (which are provided with GCC 9).
-Additionally, ScaNN requires a modern version of Python (3.9.x or later) and Tensorflow 2.18 installed on that version of Python.
+To build ScaNN from source, first install the build tool [bazel](https://bazel.build) (use version 7.x), Clang 18, and libstdc++ headers for C++17 (which are provided with GCC 9).
+Additionally, ScaNN requires a modern version of Python (3.9.x or later) and Tensorflow 2.19 installed on that version of Python.
 Once these prerequisites are satisfied, run the following command in the root directory of the repository:

 ```
 python configure.py
-CC=clang-17 bazel build -c opt --features=thin_lto --copt=-mavx --copt=-mfma --cxxopt="-std=c++17" --copt=-fsized-deallocation --copt=-w :build_pip_pkg
+CC=clang-18 bazel build -c opt --features=thin_lto --copt=-mavx --copt=-mfma --cxxopt="-std=c++17" --copt=-fsized-deallocation --copt=-w :build_pip_pkg
 ./bazel-bin/build_pip_pkg
 ```